• Skip to primary navigation

 • New styles of writing that didn’t exist years ago – blogging, SEO, medical copywriting, social media copy

-• The latest techniques for SEO copywriting – search engine optimisation techniques change constantly
+• The latest techniques for medical SEO copywriting – search engine optimisation techniques change constantly

 • Writing for different audiences – learning the differences between communicating with consumers and marketing to doctors